There’s no doubt, live streaming is the king of the marketing realm.

 Companies can conduct their Livestream event via smartphones, this makes the process not expensive and easy to manage.
 Also, it doesn’t require particular equipment or a special set-up.

 We have a suggestion for you.
-With regards to the tourism sector, the Chinese love to listen to anecdotes or little-known stories about places.
+With regard to the tourism sector, the Chinese love to listen to anecdotes or little-known stories about places.
 Because they like to feel special.
 Not by chance, the Palace of Versailles gave an exclusive two hours “VIP tour”, allowing users to virtually visit areas of the palace they cannot normally see in person.

 in China, E-commerce can bring your customer to the mountain